-This Action Plan Amendment is considered substantial as it changes program benefits and eliminates language previously in the original action plan and second substantial amendment.
-The formal public comment period for the plan begins November 29, 2018 and continued through December 12, 2018.
+This Action Plan Amendment is considered substantial as it changes program benefits and eliminates language previously in the original action plan and third substantial amendment.
+The formal public comment period for the plan begins August 30, 2019.

-This Third Amendment to the Disaster Recovery Action Plan was posted on http://wvfloodrecovery.comfor a minimum of 14 days.
+This Fourth Amendment to the Disaster Recovery Action Plan was posted on http://wvfloodrecovery.com for a minimum of 14 days.